Hey! I’m Talia Koren, founder of Workweek Lunch. Here are the basics:

 Before I found meal prep:

-Eventually, the number of meals I tossed decreased and the number of compliments from coworkers on my home cooked lunches increased.
+Eventually, the number of meals I tossed decreased and the number of compliments from coworkers on my home-cooked lunches increased.
 It’s amazing what practice can do!
 Over time, my cooking got better.
 Every week, meal prep got easier and easier.

 A few months in the meal prep groove gave me more than just extra money in the bank.
 I had more time during the day to get work done (instead of waiting in lines to get takeout).
 I had more time at night because I didn’t have to cook dinner or prepare lunch for the next day.
-My skin cleared up, my weight regulated (no more restricting and bingeing) and I had more energy.
+My skin cleared up, my weight regulated (no more yo-yo dieting) and I had more energy.
 It just became my thing.
 The best part?
 I learned to love cooking.
 Like really love it.
 It’s easy to love something you’re good at.
 And that’s one of the main reasons I started this blog.

 Why I started Workweek Lunch: